Web Analytics

 Each Walk the Futures experience lasts 5–6 hours, includes snacks and a light lunch, and is free to participate.

-It’s open to adults (18+) who live or work in Innsbruck and are not full-time students.
+It’s open to adults (18+) who live or work in the city or urban space where the Walk the Futures Walkshop is taking place, and are not full-time students.
 No prior knowledge needed: just bring your curiosity.

 This isn’t a lecture or a seminar about “the future.”
 It’s a chance to walk and experience possible futures, locally and together.